Updated August 2021

-Therefore, the Government has confirmed that they are continuing the extended powers of the First-Tier Tribunal (SEND), sometimes referred to as the ‘SEND Tribunal’, to make non-binding recommendations about the health and social care aspects of education, health and care plans (EHCPs) as part of a two-year trial.
+Therefore, the Government has confirmed that they are continuing the extended powers of the First-tier Tribunal (SEND), sometimes referred to as the ‘SEND Tribunal’, to make non-binding recommendations about the health and social care aspects of Education, Health and Care (EHC) plans.

-To date, you have only been able to appeal the educational aspects of EHC plans.
-The continuation of the extended powers given to the SEND Tribunal, maintains your right to request recommendations about the health and social care needs and provision specified in EHCPs, in addition to the educational aspects, when making a SEND appeal.
+Previously, you have only been able to appeal the educational aspects of EHC plans.
+The continuation of the extended powers given to the SEND Tribunal, maintains your right to request recommendations about the health and social care needs and provision specified in EHC plans, in addition to the educational aspects, when making a SEND appeal.
 This gives you the opportunity to raise all your concerns about an EHC plan in one place.

-It is only possible for the Tribunal to consider the health and, or social care aspects of the EHCP where you're already making an appeal in relation to the education aspects of the EHCP, and the education aspect must remain live throughout the appeal.
+It is only possible for the Tribunal to consider the health and/or social care aspects of the EHC plan where you are already making an appeal in relation to the education aspects of the EHC plan and the education aspect must remain live throughout the appeal.

 What does this mean for parents and young people?

 If you are unhappy with a decision not to issue an EHC plan, or with the special educational content or placement in the plan, you can make an appeal to the SEND Tribunal.
 You are also able to request recommendations about the health and social care content of the plan at the same time, provided there is also an education element.
 This will mean the Tribunal will take a more holistic, person-centred view of the needs of the child or young person.

 This does not prevent you also complaining about other aspects of your disagreement through other complaint procedures.
-You should seek advice about the different routes available.
-Lambeth Information Advice and Support Service (IASS).
+You should seek advice about the different routes available, including from your local Information Advice and Support Service (IASS).

-When can a parent or young person request recommendations about the health and social care elements of an EHCP?
+When can a parent or young person request recommendations about the health and social care elements of an EHC plan?

-You can request that the Tribunal makes recommendations about the health and/or social care aspects of EHCPs as part of an appeal relating to:
+You can request the Tribunal makes recommendations about the health and/or social care aspects of EHC plans as part of an appeal relating to:

 What does this mean for local areas?

-The trial places responsibility on local authority SEND teams to:
+The SEND Tribunal extended powers places responsibility on local authority SEND teams to:

-- Inform parents and young people of their new rights through decision letters and the local offer.
+- Inform parents and young people of their new rights through decision letters and the local offer

-- Provide evidence to the Tribunal from the health and social care bodies in response to any issues raised within the time frame set by the Tribunal, seeking permission to bring additional witnesses to the hearing as necessary.
+- Provide evidence to the Tribunal from the health and social care bodies in response to any issues raised within the timeframe set by the Tribunal, seeking permission to bring additional witnesses to the hearing as necessary

 It also places responsibility on health and social care commissioners to:

-- Respond to any request for information and evidence within the time frame set by the Tribunal.
+- Respond to any request for information and evidence within the timeframe set by the Tribunal

-- Send a witness to attend the hearing as required.
+- Send a witness to attend the hearing as required

-- Respond to the parent or young person and the LA SEND team within five weeks of a recommendation being made, setting out the steps they have decided to take, or giving reasons why they are not going to follow the recommendation.
+- Respond to the parent/young person and the LA SEND team within 5 weeks of a recommendation being made, setting out the steps they have decided to take or giving reasons why they are not going to follow the recommendation.

 How can a parent or young person request a health or social care recommendation?

-If you wish to appeal against a decision we've made on any of the grounds above, and want to request that the Tribunal considers your concerns about the health and /or social care aspects of the EHCP, you should follow the normal process for bringing an appeal to the Tribunal and tick the box on the form relating to a health and/or social care appeal.
+If you wish to appeal against a local authority decision on any of the grounds above and want to request that the Tribunal considers your concerns about the health and /or social care aspects of the EHC plan, you should follow the process for bringing an appeal to the Tribunal and tick the box on the form relating to a health and/or social care appeal.
 Advice on making SEND appeals to the Tribunal and the appeal form is available on the GOV.UK website and further guidance can be found in the toolkit of support.

-As a parent or young person, do I have to consider mediation as part of the trial?
+As a parent or young person, do I have to consider mediation?

-Before you can register an appeal with the Tribunal, you must contact a mediation adviser within two months of our decision that you wish to appeal, and consider whether mediation might be a way to resolve your disagreement with the LA.
+Before you can register an appeal with the Tribunal, you must contact a mediation adviser within two months of the LA decision you wish to appeal and consider whether mediation might be a way to resolve your disagreement with the LA.
 If you want to appeal only about the school or other institution named in the EHC plan you do not have to contact a mediation adviser.

-You can go to mediation about the health and social care elements of an EHCP, but this is not compulsory.
+You can go to mediation about the health and social care elements of an EHC plan, but this is not compulsory.
 You can request recommendations about health and social care issues without having to receive mediation advice or attend mediation about those issues, provided there is also an education issue about which you are appealing.

 Once a mediation adviser has been contacted, or once you have taken part in mediation, you will be issued with a certificate.
 This will be necessary if you are still unhappy and wish to progress to an appeal with the Tribunal.
 An appeal to the Tribunal must usually be made within two months of the decision about which the appeal is being made or one month following the issuing of the mediation certificate, whichever is the later.

 If mediation resolves the educational issues, you will not be able to appeal to the Tribunal on any health and/or social care aspects of the EHC plan.
 However, mediation provides an opportunity for us to resolve disagreements and it can be completed more quickly than an appeal.
 It does not affect your right to make an educational appeal, and some aspects of the disagreement can go to appeal even when other aspects are resolved.

 Help and further information

-A guidance document on the national trial is published as part of a toolkit of support.
+- A guidance document on the Single Route of Redress is published as part of a toolkit of support